fengyeba/BSCTokenSniper/README.md

 The mini audit feature can’t be 100% accurate but aims to filter out the majority of scams / hacks and reduce the chance of losing your money.
 If a programmer creates token code in a unique way, they may be able to bypass detection although this is generally quite rare, as the majority of tokens are forks of big projects with very little of the code having been changed e.g., Safemoon.

-Things to do / improve / bug fixes / thoughts:
+# Things to do / improve / fix:

 - Clarify installation of web3 as alot of users had issues with it

 - Improve honeypot detection (at the moment it is very simple and some tokens are rewriting their code to bypass the bot's detection), I have contacted bscheck.eu via twitter so hopefully they'll respond.
 - Improve reliability (occasionally it can freeze)
 - Use WebsocketProvider instead of HTTPProvider (faster so will snipe tokens quicker)
 - Implement a feature that makes the bot only invest in tokens that have a certain amount of liquidity (ie. only invest in tokens that have min.
 10 BNB liquidity)
 - Implement a GUI?
 Maybe

+- Improve honeypot detection (at the moment it is very simple and some tokens are rewriting their code to bypass the bot's detection), I have contacted bscheck.eu via twitter but they won't share their source code and admit their site is not always 100% correct.

 - Look into rugpull detection

 - Auto sell after certain profit reached?

 - Make ETHTokenSniper that does the exact same but runs on the ethereum blockchain
-- Make code more efficient so can run faster and snipe faster

 - Are all tokens that haven't verified their source code bad?
 Probably not.
 But I'm currently just assuming that developers will verify their source code before adding liquidity.
 I can't tell if it's a scam or not if the source code isn't verified.

-- Ignore tokens that are called 'test'.
-- Make an option to snipe a specific token.
-The contract address of the token is provided, and as soon as liquidity is provided the bot instantly buys the token with a specified amount of BNB.
-Also maybe an option to sell it at a certain price point.
+ - Also maybe an option to sell it at a certain price point.
 Look what happened to Refinable, a bot bought a huge chunk of the tokens and made an insane amount of money in a few minutes.

-If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b
+# If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b

 donation to geeks121 : 0xbeef1858cbddb48319893b028be9d914d45f51d9